-Following a career in social work was something Nurit Fischer didn’t initially anticipate, despite her early and unceasing cognizance of the helping vocations.
-Fluent in Hebrew, Spanish and English, Fischer came to the States from Israel, where she earned a BSc in Pharmacy from The Hebrew University and an MAEd in Science and Technology Education from Ben-Gurion University, and began work as a volunteer and freelance licensed interpreter in courts, hospitals, schools and social settings.
+A career in social work was something Nurit Fischer didn’t initially anticipate, despite her early and unceasing cognizance of the helping vocations.
+Fluent in Hebrew, Spanish and English, Fischer came to the States from Israel, where she earned a BSc in Pharmacy from The Hebrew University and an MAEd in Science and Technology Education from Ben-Gurion University.
+When she got to Buffalo, she began work as a volunteer and freelance licensed interpreter in courts, hospitals, schools and social settings.

 That thought translated into immediate action.
-Fischer stopped at Buffalo State College on her way home to inquire about a bachelor’s in social work; recognizing her extensive experience and background in human services and related fields, they advised her to apply to the UBSSW’s MSW program.
-Now a PhD student in the UB SSW, Fischer’s cosmopolitan mentality and ambition benefit many of her fellow classmates.
+Fischer stopped at Buffalo State College on her way home and inquired about a bachelor’s in social work.
+Recognizing her extensive experience and background in human services and related fields, she was advised to apply to the UBSSW’s MSW program.
+Now a PhD student in the UBSSW, Fischer’s cosmopolitan mentality and ambition benefit many of her classmates.

 “I’m developing a program to provide support for international students.
 We’re in the process of expanding what was originally a resource book for MSWs; now it will help PhD students as well,” she said.
 “I'm also working with a support group, where I meet with students who, in addition to dealing with academics and language, may have issues with change of culture, country and environment.”

 Interested in the effects of multigenerational international trauma, Fischer’s research is focused on second- and third-generation survivors, with a particular concern for issues related to Holocaust offspring.